coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 - **_create a custom template for Logic Apps_**

+	To get you started creating workflows more quickly, Logic Apps provides templates, which are prebuilt logic apps that follow commonly used patterns.
+Use these templates as provided or edit them to fit your scenario.

+	Azure Logic Apps provides a prebuilt logic app Azure Resource Manager template that you can reuse, not only for creating logic apps, but also to define the resources and parameters to use for deployment.
+You can use this template for your own business scenarios or customize the template to meet your requirements.

 ### Implement API Management

 The **Azure API Management (APIM)** service enables you to construct an API from a set of disparate microservices. **Azure API Management (APIM)** is a fully managed cloud service that you can use to publish, secure, transform, maintain, and monitor APIs.
 It helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
 API Management handles all the tasks involved in mediating API calls, including _request authentication and authorization_, _rate limit and quota enforcement_, _request and response transformation_, _logging and tracing_, and _API version management_.
 APIM enables you to create and manage modern API gateways for existing backend services no matter where they are hosted.